Tom Robinson: Personal life

 Robinson does not identify exclusively as gay.
-He has had past experiences with women and has asserted that he has always made it clear that he liked both men and women.
+He has had past experiences with women and has said that he has always made it clear that he liked both men and women.
 He now identifies as bisexual, but in the past he used the phrase 'gay', synonymous with 'queer', to encompass the entire LGBT community.
-He felt the term 'bisexual' was a cop-out.
+In an interview, he stated that he used the term "gay" because, "as far as Joe Public is concerned, if you’re interested in other guys you’re a queer… to call ourselves bi-sexual is a cop-out."

 A longtime supporter and former volunteer of London's Gay Switchboard help-line, it was at a 1982 benefit party for the organisation that Robinson met Sue Brearley, the woman with whom he would eventually live and have two children, and later marry.

 In the mid-1990s, when Robinson became a father, the tabloids ran stories about what they deemed as a sexual orientation change, running headlines such as "Britain's Number One Gay in Love with Girl Biker!"
 (The Sunday People).
 Robinson continued to identify as a gay man, telling an interviewer for The Guardian: "I have much more sympathy with bisexuals now, but I am absolutely not one."
 He added, "Our enemies do not draw the distinction between gay and bisexual."

-In a 1994 interview for The Boston Globe newspaper, Robinson asserted: "We've been fighting for tolerance for the last 20 years, and I've campaigned for people to be able to love whoever the hell they want.
+In a 1994 interview for The Boston Globe newspaper, Robinson said: "We've been fighting for tolerance for the last 20 years, and I've campaigned for people to be able to love whoever the hell they want.
 That's what we're talking about: tolerance and freedom and liberty—life, liberty, and the pursuit of happiness.
-So if somebody won't grant me the same tolerance I've been fighting for them, hey, they've got a problem, not me."
+So if somebody won't grant me the same tolerance I've been fighting for for them, hey, they've got a problem, not me."

 In 1996 Robinson released an album Having It Both Ways.
 On it, he added a verse to "Glad to Be Gay", in which he sings: "Well if gay liberation means freedom for all, a label is no liberation at all.
 I'm here and I'm queer and do what I do, I'm not going to wear a straitjacket for you."
-In 1998, his epic about bisexuality, Blood Brother, won three awards at the Gay & Lesbian American Music Awards in New York.
-In the same year, he also performed at the fifth International Conference on Bisexuality at Harvard University in Cambridge, Massachusetts.
+In 1998, his epic album about bisexuality, Blood Brother, won three awards at the Gay & Lesbian American Music Awards in New York.

-Peter Tatchell criticised "Glad Not to Be Gay", an article written by Vanessa Thorpe about Robinson in The Independent newspaper, for suggesting the LGBT community would be "shocked and angered" that a gay man would "go straight".
-Tatchell stated: "Tom Robinson has behaved rather commendably, in my view.
-Ever since the beginning of his relationship with Sue, he has continued to describe himself as 'a gay man who happens to be in love with a woman'.
-Who could quarrel with that?
-I can't."

 Activism

-Robinson is a supporter of Amnesty International and Peter Tatchell's OutRage! human rights organisation and was a leader of the Rock Against Racism campaign.
+Robinson is a supporter of Amnesty International and Peter Tatchell's OutRage! human rights organisation.
+He was also a leader of the Rock Against Racism campaign.